How to Make a YouTube Video (Beginner’s Guide)

 • How does your video benefit them?

-If you can’t answer these basic questions you need to dig deeper.
-The answers to these questions will guide you as you plan out and create your video.
+You need to dig deeper if you can’t answer these fundamental questions.
+The answers to these questions will guide you as you plan and create your video.

 Experts’ Take